 Watering Colorado soils

-It's best to water heavy clay soils slowly and infrequently.
-Because clay-type soils take in water slowly, applying too much water at once causes run-off.
-Once clays are wet, they hold water for relatively long periods.
+It is best to water heavy clay soils slowly and infrequently.
+Because clay-type soils take in water slowly, applying too much water at once causes runoff.
+Once clay soils are wet, they hold water for relatively long periods.

 Sandy soils absorb water quickly and drain quickly.
 Applying large amounts of water to sandy soil causes it to drain into subsoil layers beyond the reach of plant roots.
 Sandy soils don't store much moisture for plant growth, so they require light, frequent watering.